drakkar-lig/walt-python-packages/client/walt/client/doc/md/image-cp.md

-# transfering files to or from a walt image
+# Transfering files to or from a walt image

 `walt image cp` allows to transfer files to or from a walt image.
 Its interface is very similar to `scp`, but simplified.
 Two forms are allowed: